Neclord9/armaRP/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/Neclord/pen/pNBgWB.
+You can find this one at http://codepen.io/Neclord/pen/oYOzXb.

- Button rotates in 3D when hovered and uses SVGs for dynamic text masking.  💅
+ Which one do you like? :D